 The first year of the course introduces students to the world of business.
 Assessment will be through a mixture of modular internally assessed coursework and externally assessed examinations.
 Students will complete a mixture of mandatory and optional units:

 - Exploring Business

 - Developing a Marketing Campaign

-- ersonal and Business Finance
+- Personal and Business Finance

+- Managing an Event

-- International Business
+- Pitching for a New Business Market Research

-- Recruitment and Selection

-- Training and Development in Business

 - Investigating Customer Service

 - Team Building in Business

 Students will complete a mixture of mandatory and optional units: